-In the run-up to the upcoming 14th IUPAC International Congress on Crop Protection, we announced IUPAC Next Generation Programme competition.
-The response to the online submission of ideas and innovations related to sustainable crop protection has been phenomenal.
-Hundreds of proposals from young researchers and scientists around the globe have been received and we will soon start the next round of scoring.
+In the run-up to the upcoming 14th IUPAC International Congress on Crop Protection, the IUPAC Next Generation Programme competition was announced.
+The response to the online submission of ideas and innovations related to sustainable crop protection was phenomenal.
+Hundreds of proposals from young researchers and scientists around the globe were received .

-The first selection is being done based on public voting on the submissions (visit the How to Apply page of the website for details on this process).
-The judging panel will be receiving a long list of the popular proposals, which they will score based on several criteria.
-Those with the highest score will be included in the final selection.
+The first selection was done based on public voting on the submissions (visit the How to Apply page of the website for details on this process).
+The judging panel received a long list of the popular proposals, which they scored based on several criteria.
+Those with the highest score were included in the final selection.

-The finalists will be announced in the first week of April 2019.
+The finalists were announced in the first week of April 2019.

-Here are the eight members of the judging panel who will make the final selection:
+Here are the eight members of the judging panel who made the final selection:

 Olesya Kuzmina received her M.Sc. from the Lomonosov State Academy of Fine Chemical Technology of Moscow in 2011 in the area of heterocyclic chemistry.
 In the same year, she joined Prof. Paul Knochel’s research group at Ludwig-Maximilians-Universitätas a graduate student and received her Ph.D. in 2014.
 In 2015 she began her postdoctoral research at Stanford University as a Deutsche Forschungsgemeinschaft fellow and worked on the total synthesis of bryostatin 3 and vinigrol.
 Since February 2017 she is a Lab Team Leader at BASF SE, working in global insecticide research.